menu

 Setting & Lifestyle

-As is often the case in a small town, Marlinton doesn't have a public transportation system that people use for their commute.
+Marlinton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The per capita income in Marlinton in 2022 was $21,156, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
-This equates to an annual income of $84,624 for a family of four.
+The per capita income in Marlinton in 2022 was $23,870, which is lower middle income relative to West Virginia, and low income relative to the rest of the US.
+This equates to an annual income of $95,480 for a family of four.
 However, Marlinton contains both very wealthy and poor people as well.
-Marlinton also has one of the higher rates of people living in poverty in the nation, with 33.46% of its population below the federal poverty line.

 The people who call Marlinton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Marlinton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Marlinton include German, European, Irish, English, and Dutch.
+Important ancestries of people in Marlinton include Irish, European, English, Italian, and German.

 The most common language spoken in Marlinton is English.
-Other important languages spoken here include Polish and Italian.
+Other important languages spoken here include Polish and Spanish.

 Notable & Unique Neighborhood Characteristics